|Associate Professor (Modern European Cultural History) in the Department of History||+44 (0) 191 33 41071|

 The second project grows out of past research related to anti-Semitism, the art market and Jewish collectors in the late nineteenth century.
 Tom is co-investigator for the major AHRC grant "Jewish" Country Houses: Objects, Networks, People (2019-23), where has has responsbility for the strand dedicated to exploring Jewish collecting in modern Europe.
 The grant investigates the social, cultural and material world of Jewish country houses as a pan-European phenomenon, and involves collaborations with historic houses, galleries and heritage organisations in Britain and Europe.
 For more information, see: jch.history.ox.ac.uk.

 He is a regular contributor and feature writer for the arts magazine Apollo, as well as other literary and arts reviews, and in January 2017 co-curated an exhibition at the Bowes Museum on 'The Allure of Napoleon'.
-He sits on the advisory board of CNCS and the Zurbaran Centre.
+He is the deputy director of CNCS and sits on the board of the Zurbaran Centre.
+In 2021-22, Tom will be co-director of the Durham Centre for Visual Arts and Cultures (CVAC) with Professor Christina Riggs.
+He has supervised a large number of graduate students, including on collaborative doctoral projects with the Bowes Museum and the National Gallery, London.

 Tom is interested in a wide range of historiographical and theoretical controversies related to Europe in the long nineteenth century.